Bennouhan/cmeecoursework/project/README.md

 # Description
 <br/>

+Ignore all below so far, needs to be updated.
+All files in writeup dir need to be updated, they run but the comments etc need to be changed. run_Project currently only rune compile_report with dev>null.
+It's all basically a shell at the moment.

 This is all the assessed coursework from Week 7 (16th Nov - 22nd Nov 2020) of the CMEE course at Silwood Campus, Imperial College London. <br/><br/>